A wild road to Ushguli in Goergia, the highest town in Europe

 Can I drive to Ushguli?

-Set high on the western part of the country, the road to the town, which consists of four smaller villages, is totally unpaved and usable by anybody with a SUV, a spare tire and a large, full gas tank, despite the fact that according to several informations and people who drove here, they believe it’s a mistake to sign it as a road for cars on the map, and should be marked as a mud road or a path for walking.
+Set high on the western part of the country, the road to the town, which consists of four smaller villages, is totally unpaved and usable by anybody with an SUV, a spare tire, and a large, full gas tank, despite the fact that according to several pieces of information and people who have driven here, they believe it’s a mistake to label it as a road for cars on the map, and it should be marked as a mud road or a path for walking.

 How long is the road to Ushguli?

 The road is 92.3km (57.35 miles) long starting at Tsageri (a town in Racha-Lechkhumi and Kvemo Svaneti region in the west of the country).
-The journey offers astounding views of mountain peaks, luscious valleys, and the remains of glaciers.
-The road to the town tops out by Zagari Pass, at 2.620m (8,595ft) above the sea level.
+The journey offers astounding views of mountain peaks, lush valleys, and the remains of glaciers.

 Is the road to Ushguli open?